 Subway: The least expensive way to get around the city, although the subway lines are difficult to navigate.

 Tuk Tuk: Just like taxis, these are available all around the city.
 Be SURE to negotiate the rate with the driver prior to getting in and going.
 We had a driver demand $40USD for a 2 mile ride, who then gave us fake Chinese currency for change once we paid.

 Walking: Many times we became so frustrated with taxi and tuk tuk drivers trying to take advantage of us, that we ended up walking.

-For an authentic Beijing experience, there’s no better place to stay than at Lily’s Hutong.
+For an authentic experience, there’s no better place to stay than at Lily’s Hutong.
 A Hutong is the traditional housing of Beijing…it’s a type of narrow street or alleyway with courtyard residences.
-Lily’s Hutong has been remodeled and is totally sheik (she’s an interior designer), with modern amenities.
+Lily’s Hutong has been remodeled into a loft and is totally chic (she’s an interior designer), with modern amenities.
 It’s in an amazing, safe location, located just a 10 minute walk from the Forbidden City.
 Not to mention she’s one of the BEST Airbnb hosts we’ve ever had…she even took us to a traditional peking duck for dinner the first night! $46USD/night

 For $36 off your first Airbnb booking, click HERE:

-If you’re looking for more of an accommodating experience, the Novotel in Beijing is the BEST.
+If you’re looking for more of an accommodating experience, the Novotel is the BEST option.
 It’s located in the CBD (central business district), the central area of town with all the best restaurants, malls and shops. $64USD/night

 Great Wall of China at Mutianyu: